 Hi, my name is Maroun.
 I have been programming professionally since 2010.
 I stumbled upon algorithms and coding in 2006, and ever since I can’t imagine myself working in any other field.
 I started as a back-end developer, transitioned into full-stack development before focusing solely on front-end since 2017.
 I had a great experience loving and working for several startups in Tokyo between 2013 and 2018.
 In late 2018, I relocated to Berlin and started working as a software engineer at Delivery Hero.
 I got the opportunity to tackle problems related to the logistics of delivery riders on a daily basis.
 At the end of 2021, I started working at Jimdo as a senior frontend engineer.
+I currently work at Ninetailed in Berlin.
 I have always been passionate about teaching and sharing knowledge.
 I taught the Advanced JavaScript course at ReDi School and have joined their mentorship program as well.
+Please keep in mind that I solely focus on frontend web development topics.
+If you need guidance in other topics such as backend or mobile development please seek out a different mentor.

 My Mentoring Topics